interfused/erec/assets/plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 == Installation ==

-You need to have account with either Facebook, Tumblr, Google+, LinkedIn, Pinterest, Blogger, Twitter, Delicious, Diigo, Plurk, LiveJournal, Stumbleupon, DreamWidth or all of them.
+You need to have account with either Facebook, Tumblr, Google+, LinkedIn, Pinterest, Blogger, Twitter, Diigo, Plurk, LiveJournal, Stumbleupon, DreamWidth or all of them.

-**Very detailed installation instructions with screenshots are located here:** https://www.nextscripts.com/installation-of-social-networks-auto-poster-for-wordpress
+**Very detailed installation instructions with screenshots are located here:** <a href="https://www.nextscripts.com/installation-of-social-networks-auto-poster-for-wordpress">SNAP Installation</a>

 How to setup each type of Social Network